defencedigital/moduk-frontend-prototype/packages/components/details/README.md

 ## Guidance

-Find out more about the details component and when to use it in the [NHS digital service manual](https://service-manual.nhs.uk/design-system/components/details).
+Find out more about the details component and when to use it in the [Defence Service Manual](#0).

 ## Dependencies